 It’s not just additional accident coverage you need to think about.
 As an instructor, your car is your livelihood.
 If you’re in an accident or your car breaks down, you won’t be able to teach your students or take them to tests—problematic if they’ve had to suffer through long driving test waiting times.
 That’s why most instructor insurance policies include dual controlled car covers and multi-vehicle coverage.

 Even if you’ve not yet made the step from Potential Driving Instructor (PDI) to Approved Driving Instructor (ADI), you’ve still got to think about driving instructor insurance.
 When you’re training to become an ADI, there are 3 tests you need to pass in order to qualify:

 - 1st test: hazard perception and theory questions (multiple-choice).

 - 2nd test: eye test, vehicle safety questions and driving ability test

 - 3rd test: testing your instructional capabilities and techniques

 The third and final test will involve you instructing a learner driver.
 To do this, however, you’ll need insurance that covers you driving with a learner in your car.
-Mastercover, for example, offers a 1-day driving tuition insurance policy for part 3 of the ADI test.
-You can get an accurate quote and purchase the insurance in minutes here.
+Some insurers offer a 1-day driving tuition insurance policy for part 3 of the ADI test.

 Why is it more expensive?